ThanhHung2112/Flutter_GPT/README.md

 # Flutter_GPT

 This is a mobile application built with Flutter, integrating OpenAI's API.
-The app was developed during my internship at BRYCEN company, featuring two main functionalities: a chatbot and a document summarization tool.
+The app was developed during my internship at [**BRYCEN company**](https://brycen.com.vn/vi/), featuring two main functionalities: a chatbot and a document summarization tool.

 This repository contains a Flutter mobile app that utilizes the OpenAI API to power a chatbot functionality.
 The app interface is designed with multiple screens, including the Home Page, OpenAI key input, Chatbot Screen, and Summarize Screens.